shondle/Solace/README.md

 **Won Hedera Chain First Place and BNB Chain Honorable Mention at HackTX2022!**

-Solace is a decentralized application (dApp) that facilitates anonymous incident reports.
+Solace is a decentralized application (dApp) that facilitates incident reports.
 By leveraging blockchain's transaction finality and scalability, Solace democratizes tamper-proof reporting.
 Furthermore, Solace's reliance on an immutable peer-to-peer network mandates accountability from all parties involved: namely authoritative figures.

 <table>
 <tr>